trueheart78/trueheart78.com/games.md

 1. Sable (XSX) [7.0hr] :green_heart: :new: <!-- Sep -->
    * Felt like I understood the core mechanic.
    * Didn't find the gameplay to be very enjoyable.
+1. Darkside Detective: A Fumble in the Dark (NS) [7.5hr] <!-- Oct -->
+   * Wonderful art style.
+   * So much _"get an item and then go 5+ screens away to use item and repeat."_
+     * Very frustrating in multiple ways. :rage:
+   * Stern reminder that I do not enjoy adventure game mechanics. :no_good:

 <!-- jettisoned:end -->

 <a id='planned-purchases'></a>